python/cpython/Doc/howto/free-threading-python.rst

 -------------

-It is not safe to access :ref:`frame <frame-objects>` objects from other threads.
+It is not safe to access :ref:`frame <frame-objects>` objects from other threads and doing so may cause your program to crash .
 This means that :func:`sys._current_frames` is generally not safe to use in a free-threaded build.
+Functions like :func:`inspect.currentframe` and :func:`sys._getframe` are generally safe as long as the resulting frame object is not passed to another thread.

 Iterators
 ---------